 But the people would have none of it.
 They were not interested in the facts of the case.
-The guilt of Jesus had been established by the religious leaders and that was enough for them.
-And Luke continues his account:
+The guilt of Jesus had been established by the religious leaders, and that was enough for them.
+And Luke continues in his account:

 But they were urgent, demanding with loud cries that he should be crucified.
 And their voices prevailed.
 So Pilate decided that their demand should be granted. – Luke 23:23-24 ESV

-Fearing a riot, Pilate gave into the demands of the people, and handed Jesus over to his guards to begin the process.
-The people responded with what would be a prophetic statement that would seal their own fates, as well as their descendants for generations to come.
+Fearing a riot, Pilate gave in to the demands of the people, and handed Jesus over to his guards to begin the process of His crucifixion.
+The people responded with what would be a prophetic statement that would seal their own fates, as well as those of their descendants, for generations to come.

 “His blood be on us and on our children!” – Matthew 27:25 ESV

-With this rashly spoken vow, these people unknowingly admitted their culpability for Jesus’ death, and included their children and grandchildren in their guilt.
-Sometime later, after Jesus was resurrected and had ascended back into heaven, Peter would address the high priest and the Sanhedrin and would remind them:
+With this rashly spoken vow, these people unknowingly admitted their culpability for Jesus’ death and included their children and grandchildren in their guilt.
+Sometime later, after Jesus was resurrected and had ascended back into heaven, Peter would remind the high priest and the Sanhedrin:

 “The God of our ancestors raised Jesus from the dead after you killed him by hanging him on a cross.” – Acts 5:30 ESV

 Peter was simply restating what the crowd had declared.
-The blood of Jesus was on them.
+The blood of Jesus was on their hands.
 They would be held responsible by God for the death of His Son.
-And it would be because of their refusal to accept Jesus as their Messiah, that God would turn to the Gentiles with the good news of salvation through His Son.
+And it would be because of their refusal to accept Jesus as their Messiah that God would turn to the Gentiles with the offer of salvation through His Son.
 The apostle Paul makes this fact perfectly clear in his letter to the Romans.
-But he also reminds us that, in spite of their blood-guilt, God is not yet done with Israel.
+But he also reminds us that, in spite of their blood-guilt, God was not yet done with Israel.

 Did God’s people stumble and fall beyond recovery?
 Of course not!
 They were disobedient, so God made salvation available to the Gentiles.
 But he wanted his own people to become jealous and claim it for themselves.
 Now if the Gentiles were enriched because the people of Israel turned down God’s offer of salvation, think how much greater a blessing the world will share when they finally accept it. – Romans 11:11-12 NLT

-And just in case, we don’t understand the weight of his words, Paul adds:
+And just in case we fail to understand the weight of Paul’s words, he adds: